robottikoodieditori/ohtuprojekti-robottikoodieditori/docs/upkeep.md

 # Maintaining project and running in production

 This document aims to provide clarity on how to upkeep this application.
+The technology stack of this application is as follows: database is operated with sqlite3, backend with Python's Flask and frontend runs on React.

 ## Logo
 In the event of any changes related to the Logo programming language, a script has been created to assist in keeping syntax highlighting and keywords up to date.